souvikhunt/project-1-demo/README.md

 # project-1-demo
-This is my first github project
+This is my first github repository